-Api url: This is the url you use to access the site.
-On the Windows server hosting the site, please enter the site url in a browser and confirm the site is accessible.
-Please use your actual site url instead of http://localhost or https://localhost, unless your actual site url is not accessible within the web server.
+API URL: This is the URL you use to access the site.
+On the Windows server hosting the site, please enter the site URL in a browser and confirm the site is accessible.
+Please use the actual site URL instead of http://localhost or https://localhost, unless the actual site URL is not accessible within the web server.

-Service task queue UID : This can be found under Admin panel -> Employee directory connector -> Pick AD instance -> Basic Information tab -> Id.
+Service task queue UID: This can be found on the Admin panel: Users & security section > Employee directory connector page.
+Select the AD instance, under the Basic Information tab, find the Id.

-There are 2 files that you would edit with the above values.
-These: steps describe how to find the location of the service config files:
+There are 2 files to edit with the above values.
+These steps describe how to find the location of the service config files: